PaulMiguelSec/Incident-Response-Scenario/README.md

 ### Recommendations

 1. **Enhance Monitoring**:
-   - Note: PowerShell activity logging is already implemented, as evidenced by the alert triggered in this investigation.
    - Create detection rules for unauthorized archiving tools and large file transfers.

 2. **User Education**: